Indigenous peoples in Chile: Constitutional recognition

+Current issues

-Social and economical status
+Social and economic status

 In 2005, CONADI regularized the property titles to approximately 173000 acre of land that were restored to 300 Aymara families in the north.
-However, some observers criticized a lack of transparency in CONADI's land restoration processes and favoritism of the Mapuche over other indigenous groups.
+However, some observers criticized a lack of transparency in CONADI's land restoration processes and favoritism of the Mapuche over other Indigenous groups.

-The Ministry of Education provided a package of financial aid consisting of 1,200 scholarships for indigenous elementary and high school students in the Araucania Region during 2005.
-The government also implemented the Indigenous Scholarship Program that benefited 36,000 low-income indigenous elementary, high school, and college students with good academic performances.
+The Ministry of Education provided a package of financial aid consisting of 1,200 scholarships for Indigenous elementary and high school students in the Araucania Region during 2005.
+The government also implemented the Indigenous Scholarship Program that benefited 36,000 low-income Indigenous elementary, high school, and college students with good academic performances.

+Still the Indigenous people in Chile face systemic poverty and discrimination.
+The limited representation of Indigenous peoples in governmental bodies has resulted in instances of encroachment and appropriation of Mapuche territory.
+Limited access to education has also hindered the Mapuche people from obtaining higher-paying and skilled jobs.
+Moreover, the Mapuche people are considered to be on the lowest level of socio-economic livelihood in Chilean society.
+The poverty level for the Mapuche people is 29% compared to the 20% poverty rate of the non-Indigenous Chilean citizens.
+Their lack of political influence is evident in their interactions with businesses such as Forestry Farms and Lumber companies that exploit Indigenous land.
+Dispossession of their land and their exclusion from Chilean politics create an avenue for conflict between Indigenous militias and the Chilean state.